biz9framework/biz9-scriptz/README.md

 ```

 ### <a id="9_git_branch_update"></a>9_git_branch_update
 Git Branch update to new version.
-Increment app version by 1 to make new branch name.
+Increment app version by 1 to make a new branch name.
 #### Params
 - none
 #### Example